skillz/skillz-integration-tutorial-unity/README.md

 * Open [docs.skillz.com](https://docs.skillz.com/docs/installing-skillz-unity) and select the desired SDK version in the top left dropdown.
 * Follow steps 1-4 from the [Install the SDK](https://docs.skillz.com/docs/installing-skillz-unity) guide in your Unity Project.
   * Make sure you add your Game ID in the Skillz Menu in Unity.
-* To enable the Skillz logic, open these files in your Unity Project and perform the following steps:
-  * **Assets/Scripts/MainMenu.cs**
-    * Comment out line 22.
-    * Uncomment line 23.
-  * **Assets/Scripts/FinalScore.cs**
-    * Comment out line 30.
-    * Uncomment lines 25, 32, and 35 to 51
-  * **Assets/Scripts/SkillzGameController.cs**
-    * Uncomment from line 1 to 25.
 * Follow the steps in the [Step 5 - Build and Run](https://docs.skillz.com/docs/installing-skillz-unity#5-build-and-run) section to deploy the Skill-enabled game to your iOS or Android Device.

 If successful, you should be able to see the Skillz UI, Launch into a game, and see the final score on the Skillz UI.